 - Kombucha that’s already been brewed and ready to drink.

 - Fruit juice of your liking: cherry, grape, blueberry, pomegranate, lemon, pineapple, etc. You can add pieces of fruit (strawberries, blueberries, etc.) in addition to, or instead of, fruit juice.
 Even orange peel is delicious and gives it more fizz.
 Please note that if you are using fresh raw juice (vs. bottled) the fermentation time will be cut in half.
 You’ll need to check it often as it can explode!

 - Plastic funnel.

 - Bottles suitable for brewing.
 I use 16-ounce bottles, but you can use different sizes if you’d like.
-If you are using glass bottles you must beware because there might be flaws in the glass.
+If you are using glass bottles, you must beware because there might be flaws in the glass.
 You need bottles made for brewing like the ones on my store site or old beer bottles would work, too.
 You can use old GTs Synergy bottles, but my favorite are the clampdown bottles by Grolsch (beer bottles).
 You can also find bottles at home brew stores.
 Bottles that have clampdown lids are safer and are thicker glass for brewing, and the ones I most recommend.